LunaticNeko/glowise/README.md

 Installation
 ------------

-To clone with Git, go to your starbound/giraffe_storage/mod directory (or any directory that stores mods in your version), and then git clone this repository.
+To clone with Git, go to your starbound/giraffe_storage/mods directory (or any directory that stores mods in your version), and then git clone this repository.

-If you downloaded it as a ZIP, extract it in a way that you have a directory structure that has /starbound/giraffe_storage/mod/glowise/glowise.modinfo.
+If you downloaded it as a ZIP, extract it in a way that you have a directory structure that has /starbound/giraffe_storage/mods/glowise/glowise.modinfo.
 It has to look like that or it won't work.
 I don't know how Github manages releases but I'll get around to do a .zip and .modpak releases whenever possible.

+The ores should glow even on already-visited planets, as we change the ore tiles directly.

+To uninstall, remove the starbound/giraffe_storage/mods/glowise directory or the modpak.
+There should be no error caused by uninstallation unless other mods depend on glowise and you break their requirements.

 Issues
 ------